Who should be executor of my will

 19 June, 2014 | Carolyn Ranson

 An executor is ultimately responsible for carrying out the terms of your Will and ensuring your estate is distributed efficiently.
 An executor has a range of legal responsibilities including disposing of the body, making funeral arrangements, representing the estate if an estate claim is made and general estate administration.
-For detailed information on the role and responsibilities of executors see Do you understand your role and responsibilities as an executor?
 Being an executor can be a demanding job and although they can get help from a lawyer or an accountant, it may not necessarily be the person closest to you who would be the best fit for the role.

 Who can I be an executor of a will?

 - Any person over the age of 18 at your death and of sound mind.

 - A relative or a friend.